ryancurrah/gomodbump/README.md

 ## Description

 Go module bump will ensure your Go module repositories are using the latest dependencies.
-This is useful for organzations where they want to ensure their internal dependencies are always up to date.
+This is useful for organizations where they want to ensure their internal dependencies are always up to date.

 ## How It Works